aspencoyle/hemat_bairdi_transcriptome/README.md

 paper: publication

 scripts: code to run analyses.
 Does include some output within the GO-MWU directory, as it is required for GO-MWU to run.

+## Subfolders:

+Many folders in output/ and graphs/ are split into subdirectories labeled cbaihemat_transcriptomev2.0 and hemat_transcriptomev1.6.
+These correspond to analyses performed using [cbai_transcriptomev2.0](https://robertslab.github.io/sams-notebook/2020/05/02/Transcriptome-Assembly-C.bairdi-All-RNAseq-Data-Without-Taxonomic-Filters-with-Trinity-on-Mox.html) and [hemat_transcriptomev1.6](https://robertslab.github.io/sams-notebook/2021/03/08/Transcriptome-Assembly-Hematodinium-Transcriptomes-v1.6-and-v1.7-with-Trinity-on-Mox.html)